zkat/miette/README.md

 - Generic [Diagnostic] protocol, compatible (and dependent on) `std::error::Error`.
 - Unique error codes on every [Diagnostic].
+- Custom links to get more details on error codes.
 - Super handy derive macro for defining diagnostic metadata.
 - Lightweight [`anyhow`](https://docs.rs/anyhow)/[`eyre`](https://docs.rs/eyre)-style error wrapper type, [DiagnosticReport], which can be returned from `main`.